Sciatica & Radiculopathy

 Your provider may also suggest physical therapy.
 Additional treatments depend on the condition that is causing the sciatica.

 Nerve pain is very difficult to treat.
-If you have ongoing problems with pain, you may want to see a neurologist or a pain specialist to ensure that you have access to the widest range of treatment options.
+If you have ongoing problems with pain, you may want to see a pain specialist to ensure that you have access to the widest range of treatment options.

 Often, sciatica gets better on its own.
 But it is common for it to return.